Xasyo/Eatnlift/README.md

 This project was first conceived as a final degree project for my Informatics Engineering degree, for which I received a final mark of 9.

-A demo video can be found here: https://drive.google.com/file/d/1ynaPsnT3PnJd7IZR5U9xUTRNXyDZbP8a/view?usp=sharing
+A demo video can be found [here](https://drive.google.com/file/d/1ynaPsnT3PnJd7IZR5U9xUTRNXyDZbP8a/view?usp=sharing)

 ## Users
 Eatnlift allows users to manage their profile and closely evaluate their progress.